pyscal/pyscal/docs/source/example_clustering.rst

 There are 242 atoms in the cluster!
-Once again we can check this, save to a file and visualise in ovito.
+Once again we can check this, save to a file and visualize in ovito.

 .. code:: python